mmathis5/startup/README.md

 - [x] **Responsive window sizing** - I used the ideas we were taught in the flex assignment to make sure the windows were resizing appropriately
 - [x] **Application Elements** - I made buttons using bootstrap and styled the other relevant elements to pair cohesively with the bootstrap elements.
 - [x] **Application Images** - There are images on the about page that I have resized to make them appear more aesthetically cohesive with the rest of the application.

+# React Deliverable
+- [x] Bundled using Vite - My application is currently housed in a sub-folder of my github called startupVite.
+I will probably be refactoring it to just be in the main part of the github.
+- [x] Components - Login, Logging, Display, and Connect are all functional.
+The websocket elements of the Display tab are not totally done but you are able to view the purchase logs of the connected and logged in user.
+- [x] React Router - Routing between the different tabs is dependent on the login and authentication.
+- [x] React Hooks - I am using useState to store data.
+This is used to populate and retrive needed items.
+I also am using useEffect to make sure my data is being correctly populated without having to manualy refresh any pages.